Top 11 Neobanks for businesses in 2025

 Known as “the Bank of The Free”, Bunq stands out for its focus on eco-friendly and flexible business banking.
 Companies using Bunq can benefit from perks like discounts on Google Workspace and enjoy up to 500 free transactions per year, helping reduce costs while streamlining operations.

 It also offers instant payments, 24/7 support, and deposit protection up to €100,000 under the Dutch Deposit Guarantee Scheme (DGS).
-The trade-off is that Bunq’s services are mostly limited to the EU, making it less suitable for businesses with a global footprint.
+The trade-off is that Bunq’s services are mostly limited to the EU, which make it less suitable for businesses with a global footprint.

 5. NorthOne

-Built for small businesses and freelancers in North America,, NorthOne focuses on simple, mobile-first banking.
-Users get fast account setup, a business debit card, and expense management directly from the app, making it especially attractive for startups that want to save time on admin tasks.
+Built for small businesses and freelancers in North America, NorthOne focuses on simple, mobile-first banking.
+Users get fast account setup, a business debit card, and expense management directly from the app.
+This is perfect for startups who want to save time on admin tasks.

 Its availability across the U.S. and Canada, along with positive reviews on TrustPilot, highlights its growing reputation.
 On the downside, NorthOne has fewer advanced features for international payments compared to global players like Payoneer or Revolut, so it best suits businesses operating primarily in North America.